Skip to main content

 English

 The Molly Peacock papers contains personal and literary related correspondence, manuscript drafts and revisions of this American poet's prose and poetry works, publications, teaching materials, and photographs.
-The collection also contains artwork such as paintings by Molly Peacock and by other artists, as well as posters, advertisements, and costumes for poetry readings and other events.
+The collection also contains artwork such as paintings by Molly Peacock and by other artists, as well as posters, particularly posters from Poetry in Motion on New York’s subway and buses, advertisements, and costumes for poetry readings and other events.
 The Binghamton University Libraries has a collection of monographs from her personal poetry library and all of her published works.
-The Molly Peacock papers were arranged and described in 2011 by Kyle Johnson, undergraduate Student Assistant, and Beth Turcy Kilmarx, Curator of Rare Books.

 Arrangement